Conservatives defend Labour challenge

 Conservatives defend Labour challenge in Swindon

-The Conservatives have held onto control of Swindon Borough Council by the smallest of margins.
+The Conservatives have held on to control of Swindon Borough Council by the smallest of margins.

 The votes of Thursday's local elections were counted overnight, leaving the Tories with a majority of just one seat.